-You can throw it in tacos, deep fry it, or broil it with plenty of herbs and butter.
+You can throw it in fish tacos, deep fry it, or broil it with plenty of herbs and butter.

-If you want to spice up dinner and keep everyone happy, check out some of these exciting snapper recipes!
+So if you want to spice up dinner and keep everyone happy, check out some of these exciting snapper recipes!

 This baked snapper recipe is super simple, flaky, and delicious.

 Snapper has a wonderfully light flavor all on its own.
 The lemon and salt help amplify those flavors.

 Pair it with steamed veggies or over a bed of rice for a healthy and flavorful meal.

 Red snapper has a delicious nutty flavor profile, which pairs well with the fresh herbs in this dish.

 It only takes just over 20 minutes to pull it together, and it’s packed with flavor.